SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-delivery-2.md

      1. At the top, query for elements to view in the widget, such as incidents, notes, tasks, and attachments.
      1. Click **Public** if you want to make the widget available for others to use.
      1. Click **Save** when done.
-1. Rearrange the widgets in the dashboard as needed.
+1. Rearrange the widgets in the dashboard as desired.
+1. Click **Public** if you want to make the dashboard available for others to use.
+1. Click **Export** to export the dashboard to PDF.